 Want to get a taste of what it’s like to fly an airplane?
-Take a discovery flight with Aims and experience a taste of what aviation has to offer.
+Take a discovery flight with Aims and experience first-hand what aviation has to offer.
 For $45, you can spend 20 minutes in the cockpit of a state-of-the-art aircraft with an Aims instructor and see if you’re ready to take your interest in aviation to the next level.
 Discovery flights are limited to one per person.

 To book a flight:

 Most dedicated students in this program can build the skills and confidence to earn a professional pilot’s license.
 As you learn on state-of-the-art, highly realistic simulators, you’ll develop a wide range of skills that you can immediately apply to flying a real plane.
 These include hands-on control, muscle memory, familiarity with instruments and thinking clearly under pressure.

 As you progress through the Aims professional pilot degree you will also learn these skills required by the FAA:

 - Private flying by sight

 - Flying by instrument in adverse weather conditions

 - Operating multi-engine commercial aircraft

 The FAA requires an 80% pass rate on written and practical exams for students of this program, which means that Aims is invested in your success.
 This associate of applied science degree also covers communication and professionalism courses that are valuable to any career.